 April 18, 2026 / 7:30 p.m.

 Richard Strauss’s Tod und Verklärung opens the concert with a powerful meditation on life, death, and transcendence.
-Carl Orff’s Carmina Burana erupts with driving rhythm, unforgettable melodies, and the combined force of St. Mary’s College Belles Voix, South Bend Chamber Singers (with Dr. Nancy Menk directing), Notre Dame Chorale, and Notre Dame Glee Club.
+Carl Orff’s Carmina Burana erupts with driving rhythm, unforgettable melodies, and the combined force of St. Mary’s College Belles Voix, South Bend Chamber Singers (with Dr. Nancy Menk directing), the Notre Dame Glee Club, and the Notre Dame Children’s Choir.

 Alastair Willis, conductor